 It is possible to take as many as 80 credits in Philosophy at each level.
 Assessment is by a mixture of essays and, where appropriate, logic exercises (continuous assessment) and examinations (50-50).
 First level Philosophy modules are very popular, attracting students from a wide range of disciplines.
 About 50 students proceed each year into Honours.

 The Honours course consists of core courses in the philosophy of mind, knowledge, language and value, and advanced courses in a wide range of options, from metaphysics to the philosophy of film, and from advanced logic to political philosophy.

-Details of current Asking Rates are available in the University Prospectus available from Admissions Reception.
+Details of current Asking Rates are available in the Philosophy Prospectus.

 Single Honours Philosophy

 Philosophy and Ancient History, Arabic, Art History, Biblical Studies, Classical Studies, Classics, Economics, English, French*, German*, Greek, International Relations, Italian*, Latin, Management, Mathematics, Mediaeval History, Modern History, Psychology, Russian*, Scottish History, Social Anthropology, Spanish*, Statistics, Theological Studies

 BSc Philosophy and [one of]: Biology, Computer Science, Mathematics, Physics, Statistics